jameslawlor/reddit-playlists/README.md

 #### Example
 Taking the top track submissions in the last week from /r/Rock and adding them to a Spotify playlist.
+In the below example 3 of the 4 submissions are detected by the program as valid tracks, and they each follow the basic `$ARTIST - $TRACK` convention.
+ These are then searched for on Spotify and added to the corresponding subreddit's playlist.

  ![img.png](docs/img.png)